 From 1982 to 1988 and 1990 to 1995, the regiment was again based in Germany, spending the interim in England.
 During that period, it switched to Challenger tanks, with which it led 7th Armoured Brigade’s advance during Operation Desert Storm in Iraq in October 1991.

-Explore the history and collections of the Queen's Royal Irish Hussars by visiting the Queen's Royal Hussars Museum.
+Discover more about The Queen's Royal Irish Hussars by visiting The Museum of the Queen's Royal Hussars in Warwick.